maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 - [square brackets] indicate optional items separated by commas
 - {curly braces} indicate "one of" options separated by the vertical bar
 - \<angle brackets\> indicate special characters like a carriage return
-- the ellipsis... indicates "and more of same", normally in option lists
+- the ellipsis... indicates "and more of same", normally in option lists in square brackets

 For example: